Silverfeelin/spotdl-handler/README.md

 ## Disclaimer

 This tool is merely a bridge between existing software.
 The software by itself does not allow users to download media or perform any tasks that may be illegal in your country.
 I am not a lawyer and can not give legal advise on the use of this software or `spotdl` for that matter.
-Use at your own risk!
+This project was a fun little challenge for myself.
+Please support the artists you listen to by buying their music!